Photo of Edward Cohn

 Professor

-At Grinnell, Professor Cohn teaches a survey of Soviet history, a class on the global history of surveillance, and a course on World War II on the Eastern Front, as well as a seminar on Stalinism, a section of the department’s intro class, and interdisciplinary first-year tutorials on topics like “The Life and Times of Nikita Khrushchev,” “The History of Reading,” and “The Liberal Arts as a Force for Evil.”
+Professor Cohn’s courses at Grinnell include “The Rise and Fall of the Soviet Union” and “From the KGB to the Elf on the Shelf: Surveillance in Modern History,” as well as a seminar on Stalinism, a section of the department’s intro class, and interdisciplinary first-year tutorials on topics like “The Life and Times of Nikita Khrushchev,” “The History of Reading,” and “The Liberal Arts as a Force for Evil.”
 He also helped design the department’s advanced tutorial on the modern classics of historical writing—an experimental class whose students meet with the professor in small groups for intensive discussions of major historical works.
-A former chair of the Russian, Eastern European, and Eurasian Studies concentration, he is always happy to mentor independent research projects on the region.
+He has experimented with a new intro course called “How History Works,” in which students learn about the field’s methodologies through a series of six case studies.
+The class’s units include debates over whether the Roman emperor Caligula was mentally ill and an investigation of whether we can write “history” about subjects other than people, using academic articles on environmental history, medical history, and even the history of squirrels in American cities.

-He is now completing a monograph entitled The Admonitory State: KGB Surveillance, Prophylactic Policing, and Political Control in the Late Soviet Union that builds on his recent articles in The Russian Review and Kritika.
-This book, based on extensive archival research in the Baltic republics and Moldova, discusses the KGB’s efforts to fight dissent using a tactic known as “prophylaxis,” in which low-level offenders were not arrested or prosecuted, but “invited” to the offices of the secret police for supposedly informal “conversations” about their alleged misdeeds.
+He is now completing a monograph entitled The Admonitory State: KGB Surveillance, Prophylactic Policing, and Political Control in the Late Soviet Union.
+This book, based on extensive archival research in the Baltic republics and Moldova, discusses the KGB’s efforts to fight dissent using a tactic known as “prophylaxis,” in which low-level offenders were not arrested or prosecuted, but “invited” to the offices of the secret police for supposedly informal “conversations” or “chats.”
 The Admonitory State argues that prophylaxis was not a simple form of coercion and intimidation (or a straightforward loosening of Stalinist repression), but a more systematic and theoretically sophisticated effort to manage anti-Soviet activity that anticipated later policing methods around the world.
+The very name “prophylaxis” has clear medical connotations, hinting at the way the KGB sought to prevent the spread of “unhealthy” political attitudes.

 Education and Degrees